chuckstack/nu-tutor2/readme.md

 - Type `tutor2 list` to see all tutor2 commands.
 - Type `tutor2 <tab>` to interactively explore the tutor2 commands.

-Note that each command can represent anything: concept, convention, process, an actual command.
+Note that each tutor command can represent anything: a concept, a convention, a process, an actual command.

 ## Markdown Source